martymo/-/README.md

 This puzzle is from a grade 5 Math exercise book.
 I thought it would be a good exercise to see if there was really a solution to it.

+### Numbers in a triangle

+Put the numbers from 1 to 9 in the circles so that the sum of the numbers on each side of a triangle is the same.
+       X
+      X X
+     X   X
+    X X X X